 A student in computer engineering, electrical engineering, or electrical engineering-MSE option can get a minor in mechanical engineering.
 A mechanical engineering minor requires the student take ENME 2410 Materials Science I or ENME 2651 Fluids I and an additional 17 credits of ENME courses numbered 2000 or higher.
 With prior approval of the department, courses outside of the discipline can be applied to the minor.
 ENME courses that are required of all engineering students do not count towards a minor in mechanical engineering.

 A student in electrical engineering, electrical engineering with MSE option or mechanical engineering can get a minor in computer engineering.
 Computer engineering minor requires at least 20 credits of ENCE courses numbered 2000 or higher.
 With prior approval of the department, courses outside of the discipline can be applied to the minor.
 ENCE courses that are required of all engineering students do not count towards a minor in computer engineering.

 Minor in Electrical Engineering

-A student in Computer or Mechanical Engineering can get a minor in Electrical Engineering.
-Electrical Engineering minor requires the student take ENEE 2222 Advanced Electronics, ENEE 3111 Signals and Systems, and an additional 13 quarter hours of ENEE courses numbered 2000 or higher.
+A student in computer engineering or mechanical engineering can get a minor in electrical engineering.
+Electrical engineering minor requires the student take ENEE 2222 Advanced Electronics, ENEE 3111 Signals and Systems, and an additional 13 quarter hours of ENEE courses numbered 2000 or higher.
 With prior approval of the department, courses outside of the discipline can be applied to the minor.
-ENEE courses that are required of Computer or Mechanical Engineering students do not count towards a minor in Electrical Engineering.
+ENEE courses that are required of computer engineering or mechanical engineering students do not count towards a minor in electrical engineering.